We are doing harm.

 I am not questioning your own personal commitment to yoga and that it has helped you.

-But to privilege our own experience above the many, many people in the South Asian diaspora who are asking us as white people to stop and reconsider and, more importantly, *change* our practices regarding practising and teaching yoga, and to carry on regardless, is harmful white privilege in action.
+But to privilege our own experience above the many, many people in the South Asian diaspora who are asking us white people to stop and reconsider and, more importantly, *change* our practices regarding practising and teaching yoga, and to carry on regardless, is harmful white privilege in action.

 It behoves us, as people holding white privilege, to listen to voices which for too long have been side-lined, ignored, suppressed and silenced by white communities.
 And to make changes, accordingly, even if we think we’re justified in our actions.

-The point I would like to reiterate is that striving to be anti-racist is about asking ourselves why we, as white women, appear to be privileging our own perspectives, perceived rights and opinions about practices taken from other cultures (not just yoga) above voices from the BIPOC community, and to ask ourselves whether this is coming from internalised white privilege, aka racism.
+The point I would like to reiterate is that striving to be anti-racist involves asking ourselves why we, as white women, appear to be privileging our own perspectives, perceived rights and opinions about practices taken from other cultures (not just yoga) above voices from the BIPOC community, and to ask ourselves whether this is coming from internalised white privilege, aka racism.

 It’s hard work, I know.